Rotary International in Great Britain & Ireland

 Bikes4Africa – a new charitable joint venture between JOLE Rider and RIBI Rotarians

-Building on 8 years of successful collaboration
+Building on over 10 years of successful collaboration

 JOLE RIDER launched as an approved Rotary organisation at the 2011 RIBI Conference in Dublin.

 So far we have delivered 14,000 bikes to schools in Africa, giving access to education for children who live long distances from school.

 Now, three RIBI Rotarians together with directors of JOLE RIDER have set up a joint venture to expand the programme across RIBI and Africa.

 Working with Clubs across all Districts of RIBI , Bikes4Africa aims to send a further 5,000 bikes every year with the expanded involvement of Clubs.

 A new logistical system for the storage and movement of many hundreds of bikes, across all Districts,